gristlabs/grist-help/help/references-lookups.md

 <span class="screenshot-large">*![lookup-records-id](images/references-lookups/lookup-records-id.png)*</span>

 The formula used here is `All_Registrations.lookupRecords(Event=$id)`.
-We use the ID to find a match rather than a column because there is an existing reference connecting the two tables.
+We use the id to find a match because in the All Registrations table, the Event column is a reference column which means its value is a record's id.

-Since All_Registrations.Event is a reference column pointing to an Event record in the Events table, then it actually stores the unique ID of this Event.
-So in a formula for Registrants, using the lookup we see here, we will find all Registrant records tied to the selected Event.
+Because All_Registrations.Event is a reference column pointing to an Event record in the Events table, we can match the id stored in the reference column to the ids of records in the Events table.
+That's why the argument in the formula is `Event=$id`.

 We use the existing reference, just in reverse - hence the name, Reverse Lookup.